How to Create an Amazon Seller Account (2023 Guide)

 Start Selling on Amazon

-With your seller account created, you’re ready to start selling and listing products.
+With your seller account created, you can start selling and listing products.
 Amazon sellers often get overwhelmed at this point because there’s so much one can do once they’re approved.

 We recommend ensuring you know what you want to sell if you haven’t done so already.
-Feel free to go back to that article section if you need to think about it more.
+Feel free to go back to that article section if you need to consider it more.

 Restricted Product Categories